Wandsworth Bridge: Background

 Although opposite each other across the River Thames, Fulham on the north bank and Wandsworth on the south bank were historically isolated from each other; the nearest crossing points were at Putney Bridge to the west and Battersea Bridge to the east, both over a mile from Wandsworth.
 The fast flowing but narrow River Wandle at Wandsworth was well-situated for driving watermills, leading to the rapid spread of industry in the area during the 19th century.
 Nearby Battersea Railway Bridge opened in 1863, but as the local population grew and London's built-up area began to encroach during the 19th century, pressure from local residents and businesses for a road bridge to be built increased.

 In 1864, it was expected that the newly formed Hammersmith and City Railway would build its western terminus on the north bank of the river between Chelsea and Fulham.
-In 1864, in anticipation of the new railway line generating high demand for a river crossing, an Act of Parliament was passed granting permission to the Wandsworth Bridge Company to build a bridge, to be financed by tolls, with the proviso that the bridge would be at least 40 ft wide and cross the river with no more than three spans.
-Rowland Mason Ordish designed an Ordish–Lefeuvre Principle bridge to comply with the Act's specifications, of a similar design to his nearby Albert Bridge.
+In 1864, in anticipation of the new railway line generating high demand for a river crossing, an act of Parliament, the Wandsworth Bridge Act 1864 (27 & 28 Vict. c. ccxxxviii) was passed granting permission to the Wandsworth Bridge Company to build a bridge, to be financed by tolls, with the proviso that the bridge would be at least 40 ft wide and cross the river with no more than three spans.
+Rowland Mason Ordish designed an Ordish–Lefeuvre Principle bridge to comply with the act's specifications, of a similar design to his nearby Albert Bridge.
 Wandsworth Bridge and Albert Bridge were authorised on the same day, the last private tollbridges authorised in London.